top of page

 Remember, your ticket to the Seville Cathedral is valid in this church as well, so just keep it secure.
 You can use this ticket on any day, as we used it the next day.

-The interiors of the church are rich with exquisite craftsmanship of design.
+The interiors of the church are rich with exquisite craftsmanship and design.
 Tall windows with stained glass and a very colourful altar endow the church with a lot of grandeur.

 We spent about an hour inside before heading to our next stop.